aliehs111/work-day-scheduler/README.md

 # work-day-scheduler
-This is daily schedule application that allows a user to save events for each hour of a typical working day.
+This is a daily schedule application that allows a user to save events for each hour of a typical working day.

 ## Overview